jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Local Functions

-Local function might exist in other programming languages.
+Other programming languages may mention local functions.
 It means that a command is defined within another command.

 In a different programming language this can look as follows: